Efficient polarizable QM/MM using the direct reaction field Hamiltonian with electrostatic potential fitted multipole operators: Theory

 Another practical issue worth considering is how to construct the modified two-electron integrals and the resulting modifications to the Coulomb and exchange matrices from the modified electron-electron interaction.
 Firstly we note that the modified two-electron integrals are given by

-With the atom-centred dipole approximation we can directly avoid constructing the full four-index tensor of the two-electron integrals when constructing the Coulomb and exchange matrices.
+With the atom-centred dipole approximation we can directly avoid constructing the full four-index tensor of the two-electron integrals when constructing the Coulomb and exchange matrices (as is generally possible for DRF methods due to its tensor-factorizable form as noted in Ref.~\onlinecite{humeniuk_multistate_2024}).
 For a given input one-particle reduced density matrix $\vb{D}$, the modified Coulomb and exchange matrices are given by

 These are also used in the calculation of the response functions needed in CIS/TD(A)-DFT methods.
 Our ESPF-DRF procedure avoids the need for special two-electron integrals as is needed in IEDRF\cite{liu_conical_2022,humeniuk_efficient_2022,humeniuk_multistate_2024} and the modified integrals are straighforward to implement in existing electronic structure codes.